fantasy-peak/cpp-grpc-auto-gen/README.md

 ## Customization

 You can customize the generated code by modifying the Jinja2 templates located in the `template/` directory:
-- `grpc_server.j2`: Template for the main server header.
+- `grpc_server.hpp.j2`: Template for the main server header.
+- `grpc_client.hpp.j2`: Template for the client header.
 - `server.cpp.j2`: Template for the server's main implementation.
 - `client.cpp.j2`: Template for the auto-generated clients.
 - `xmake.j2`: Template for the `xmake.lua` build file.